Sara Jane Moore: Early life

-Background

-Sara Jane Kahn was born in Charleston, West Virginia, on February 15, 1930, the daughter of Ruth (née Moore) and Olaf Kahn.
-Her paternal grandparents were German Jewish immigrants.
-Moore was raised in her mother's Christian faith, but later converted to her father's Judaism.
+Adult life

 Moore had been a nursing school student, Women's Army Corps recruit, and accountant.
 Divorced five times, she had four children before she turned to revolutionary politics in 1975.

+People in Need

 Moore's friends said that she had a fascination and an obsession with Patricia Hearst.
-After Hearst was kidnapped by the Symbionese Liberation Army (SLA), Hearst's father, Randolph Hearst, created the organization People In Need (PIN) to feed the poor, as a response to the SLA's claims that the elder Hearst was committing "crimes" against "the people".
+After Hearst was kidnapped by the Symbionese Liberation Army (SLA), Hearst's father, Randolph Hearst, created the organization People in Need (PIN) to feed the poor, as a response to the SLA's claims that the elder Hearst was committing "crimes" against "the people".
 Moore, a volunteer bookkeeper for PIN, had been serving as an FBI informant there until the moment she attempted to assassinate Ford.